JamesRiley103/JamesRiley103/README.md

 Hi, I’m @JamesRiley103
-I've recently graduated from a Computing Msc and I'm currently looking to work in a Software Engineering role.
+I'm a recent Msc Computing Graduate and I'm currently looking to work in a Software Engineering role.
 You can reach me at js.riley103@gmail.com

 <!---